Updated July 2018

 - Buy used – you’re much better off with a high-quality used stroller than a brand new cheap stroller that won’t last.
 Like exercise equipment collecting dust in everyone’s basement, many people buy good joggers and don’t end up using them.
 At the end of the day, I’d rather have a used BMW than a brand new Kia.
 Just sayin’.

 - Buy new – with plans to re-sell it when you’re done.
-The strollers I recommend here (outside of the Schwinn) should hold up well over time and give you pretty good re-sale value, especially if you take good care of it.
+The strollers I recommend here (with the exception of the Baby Trend Expedition Double Jogger) should hold up well over time and give you pretty good re-sale value, especially if you take good care of it.

 Better yet, do both!

-Here are the best double jogging strollers, from least to most expensive:
+Here are the best double jogging strollers, from least to most expensive (full reviews below):

 Best Double Jogging Strollers

-Along with their civilian counterpart, the BOB Revolution, the Ironman and SUS both got similar facelifts in 2016 to comply with the new ASTM standards.
+Along with their civilian counterpart, the BOB Revolution Duallie, the Ironman and SUS both got similar facelifts in 2016 to comply with the new ASTM standards.

 Please start by reading the review of the BOB Revolution Duallie Flex & Pro as the Ironman and SUS only have a few key differences.